Night of the Living Dead (film series): Survival of the Dead (2009)

-Twilight of the Dead (TBA)
+Twilight of the Dead (Upcoming)

-Following the release of Diary of the Dead (2007) and Survival of the Dead (2009), Twilight of the Dead was conceived by George A. Romero as the concluding instalment to his Living Dead zombie film series.
+Following the release of Diary of the Dead (2007) and Survival of the Dead (2009), Twilight of the Dead was conceived by George A. Romero as the concluding installment to his Living Dead zombie film series.
 Romero did not regard Diary and Survival as part of the overarching narrative from Night of the Living Dead (1968), Dawn of the Dead (1978), Day of the Dead (1985) and Land of the Dead (2005), and saw the fate of the zombies following Land of the Dead as an unresolved narrative element.
 Romero co-wrote a film treatment for the film with screenwriter Paolo Zelati, which was to be set on a tropical island in a decimated world where life has all but disappeared, and follow the last humans on Earth who are caught between factions of the undead, but Romero died from lung cancer in 2017.

-In 2021, Romero’s widow Suzanne Romero revived the project and oversaw the completion of the screenplay, with screenwriters Joe Knetter and Robert L. Lucas joining Zelati to finish the script, which would follow a woman and child who are the last human survivors as they search for safety on a once idyllic island now overtaken by nature and the undead.
+In 2021, Romero's widow Suzanne Romero revived the project and oversaw the completion of the screenplay, with screenwriters Joe Knetter and Robert L. Lucas joining Zelati to finish the script, which would follow a woman and child who are the last human survivors as they search for safety on a once idyllic island now overtaken by nature and the undead.
 The writers watched archive videos of George A. Romero coming up with the original treatment as reference when creating the script.
 Suzanne Romero remained closely involved throughout the development process to ensure the film aligned with her late husband's vision, and sought to maintain the social commentary elements his previous Living Dead films were known for.
 Suzanne told The Hollywood Reporter, "This is the film he wanted to make.
 And while someone else will carry the torch as the director, it is very much a George A. Romero film."